domRiddle/ASF/IPC.md

 ---

-Generic response with result, in addition to two mandatory fields described above, also includes mandatory `Result` field that includes specific.
+Generic response with result, in addition to two mandatory fields described above, also includes mandatory `Result` field that contains actual result of the call.
 This response is used mainly in `GET` calls that return a result by definition, for example `GET /Api/ASF`.

 ```json
 {